 I've received many bad gifts, but the worst was when I was six or seven years old.
 I thought, “Wow Santa definitely knows that I want these cool action figures from the movie Small Soldiers and will tell my parents to buy it for me”.
 Not sure where the message got dropped, but Christmas came and no toys were bought.
 This was the worst gift because there was no gift.
 I also learned some very hard lessons about communication and would go on to specifically outline my gift wants to my parents.

 My brother thinks it's funny to gift me terrible paintings of cats and dogs dressed up as celebrities.
 They eventually find their way back to his house, only for him to hang them on his walls as a point of pride for how much it offends his sister (me) and her art school sensibilities (me, again).
 Whether or not it's my taste, I can appreciate an objectively good piece of art and these are most certainly not that.
 I can't accurately express how much seething hatred I have for them.
 And yet, year after year, there they are.

 My worst gift definitely wasn't a bad gift—it was more of a gift that went wrong.
 I was given a set of assorted skincare items and I was super excited to try them out.
 But one of the products ended up giving me a really bad rash for days so I couldn't use it again.

 Customer Service Manager

 My husband might kill me for this one.
-I want to start by saying it was such a thoughtful gift; a picture of me on our wedding day painted.
-There were a few problems with it though.
+I want to start by saying it was such a thoughtful gift; a painted picture of me on our wedding day.
+However, there were a few problems with it.
 It was really big, it says, “Merry Christmas” on it, and most importantly, it doesn’t really look like me.
 It’s so haunting and bad but I can’t throw it out.